-Did you know that in 2021, Americans owed a total of $134 billion in assessed taxes, penalties, and interest?
+Did you know that in 2021, Americans owed $134 billion in assessed taxes, penalties, and interest?

-If you’re behind on your taxes and owe money to the IRS, there’s a way out.
+There’s a way out if you’re behind on your taxes and owe money to the IRS.
 The IRS Fresh Start Program can be your lifeline.
-This article will cover everything you need to know about the program and how it can save your financial life.
+This article will cover everything you need about the program and how it can save your financial life.

 What is the IRS Fresh Start Program?